MakeSchool-Tutorials/App-Store-Dataset-Tutorial/P01-Checking-Out-Our-Data/content.md

 Here, we run some basic setup for some visualization work in SeaBorn and MatPlotLib.

-Don't worry about what this all means now: simply plug this into your next cell for some data visualization setup.
+Don't worry about what this all means now: simply <u>plug this into your next cell</u> for some data visualization setup.

 ```py
 sns.set(style="white", context="notebook", palette="deep")